My theme is seven and the series is seven situations unique to a mother of two

 The fifth situation is that your house is never beautiful

 So you are proud of your housekeeping skills?
 Are your homes good enough to be on the cover page of Good Homes?
 Chances are you don’t have two children under eight!
 If you have two children at home, forget about having a spick and span house.
 I know there are people who have two children and still manage to have a beautiful house, personally, I just believe they are superhumans and one in a million.
-For mere mortals like me, it’s a herculean and never ending task.
+For mere mortals like me, it’s a herculean and never-ending task.

-Nothing in it’s place
+Nothing in its place

 When the children are at home, there is hardly anything that is in its place.
-Toys will be found everywhere except the toy storage.
+Toys will be found everywhere except in the toy storage.
 Playing or not, they have to be on the floor!
 The moment you pick them up, one of them will come looking for it.
 If not toys, then even the kitchen utensils will do!
-In the morning rush hour when the tiffins need to go on time, my younger one has the urge to get the whole kitchen down!
+In the morning rush hour when the tiffins need to go on time, my younger one has the urge to get the entire kitchen down!

 Twin’s or Children with less age gap

-If you don’t want to be in the eye of a raging storm, never tell a mom of twins or with less age gap that her house isn’t that clean.
+If you don’t want to be in the eye of a raging storm, never tell a mom of twins or with less age gap that her house isn’t tide enough.
 The poor woman can only manage so much.
 I have friends who just wish to get done with the day and hit the bed as all they ever do in the initial years is feed, put to bed, soothe a crying baby or clean.
 The kids just keep going in cycles and without help, it’s a daunting task.
 Hell, with just one kid at a time, I am so disheveled, my house help looks better than me!

 Age gap of four or more